 Process changes are always intended to increase a company’s profit and typically can be designated by two vectors: yield improvement or/and cost reduction.
 Yield – Cost diagram is shown in Fig. 1.
 Yield and cost can be successfully used as a coordinate representing process changes.
 The ideal process is located in the top left corner and corresponds to the highest possible yield and lowest possible cost.
 The real process is always located somewhere in the middle part of the chart corresponding to a certain yield that is achieved by a certain cost.
 Any change of the process can be considered as an outside impact aiming to improve either yield (vertical move) or cost (horizontal move).

 A successful outcome of the change could be shown on the diagram (Fig. 1) as any movement of the process into the top-left quarter to get close to the Ideal Process.

 An unsuccessful outcome is typically unexpected and moves the process into the bottom part of the diagram.
 Yield is the most important parameter of the process since it reflects the health and robustness of the technology.
 Therefore any yield degradation occurred due to a change implementation is classified as a failure.
 It is important to mention that a yield degradation cannot be compensated by even cost reduction achieved due to change implementation.
 Yield degradation means failure.

-Risk Assessment and Risk Management (RARM) is complementary to PS tool and refers to predicting and preventing possible failure before it could happen.
-RARM approach is also based on modeling and detailed understanding of the change before the change implementation and allows to elaborate and apply additional activity to prevent or at least mitigate possible failure.
+Risk Assessment and Risk Management (RARM) is complementary to PS tool and refers to predicting and preventing the possible failure before it could happen.
+RARM approach is also based on modeling and a detailed understanding of the change before the change implementation and allows us to elaborate and apply additional activity to prevent or at least mitigate possible failure.